The Bankrate promise

 Car insurance rates by age

 In most states, your age plays a significant role in how much your car insurance costs due to the risk of accidents and claims associated with different driver age groups.
-See how average rates fare by age below.
+Younger drivers usually pay higher rates due to an increased risk of accidents, while older drivers pay lower rates since they have more experience behind the wheel.

 Tips for shopping car insurance